DyNaMo-INSERM/PyDyCoil/README.md

 ## Introduction
 PyDycoil is a Python-based analysis package for quantifying the local flexibility and dynamics of filamentous proteins (here, coiled-coil structures) from high-speed atomic force microscopy (HS-AFM) imaging data.

-The following analyses are implemented in the code:
+The following analyses are implemented in the scripts:

-- Local felxibility - This involves aligning individual coiled coils, normalizing their contour lengths, computing persistence length via a 2D worm-like chain (WLC) fit, and averaging the results.
+- *Local felxibility*: This involves aligning individual coiled coils, normalizing their contour lengths, computing persistence length via a 2D worm-like chain (WLC) fit, and averaging the results.

-- Dynamics - Analysis is performed by tracking time-resolved fluctuations of coiled coils end-to-end distance (R) and bending angle (θ), computing their mean square distances, and fitting them with equation for a homogeneous semiflexible filament to obtain effective persistence length, internal friction, and relaxation times, followed by averaging and rescaling across conformations.
+- *Dynamics*: Analysis is performed by tracking time-resolved fluctuations in coiled coils’ end-to-end distance (R) and bending angle (θ), computing mean-square displacements, and fitting them with an equation for a homogeneous semiflexible filament to extract effective persistence length, internal friction, and relaxation times, followed by averaging and rescaling across conformations.